Eliza Davis

-Eliza Davis Aria (11 Aug 1866–3 Sept 1931) was an English fashion writer and gossip columnist known as "Mrs Aria."
-She was the editor of a fashion magazine titled The World of Dress, author of books on costume and motoring, and a society hostess.
-She was also the long-time lover of Henry Irving, from the 1890s until his death in 1905.
+Eliza Davis Aria (11 August 1866 – 3 September 1931), known by the pen name Mrs Aria, was an English writer, fashion journalist, editor, socialite and literary salonnière, known for her weekly column ‘Mrs A.'s diary’.
+Davis is also known for being long-term lover of Henry Irving, from the 1890s until his death in 1905.

 Early life

 Eliza Davis was born in London on 11 August 1866 to portrait photographer Hyman Davis and his wife Isabella (Bella).
 She spent her early years in the house attached to her father's Bruton Street, Mayfair studio.
 She attended Miss Belisario's school and was afterward tutored by Madame Paul Lafargue, the daughter of Karl Marx.

 Eliza's seven siblings included several writers: novelist and art historian Julia Frankau (pseudonym Frank Danby) and their eldest brother James (pseudonym Owen Hall), a racing correspondent, theatre critic, and librettist.
 "While James was still living at home, he brought to the house literary and theatrical figures, including Oscar and Willie Wilde, who would play tennis in a nearby public garden with Julia and Eliza."
 A younger sister, Florence Collins, published one novel, The Luddingtons (Heinemann 1905), about which Mrs Aria had this to say: You are the beauty of the family,' we advised her, and she accepted the verdict as condemning the volume to solitude."
 Her nephew Gilbert Frankau became a journalist and novelist, and Gilbert's younger brother Ronald Frankau went on the stage.